yukatz/OOP_2021_Ex2/README.md

 find the shortest path from src to dest. finding the center of the grap.

-it is simple to do as it shown in the video:
+it is simple to do as it shown in the video,just click:

 https://user-images.githubusercontent.com/80645472/146269661-42c7ec48-4fd3-4c00-8be0-72c256c9b389.mp4